vovabyar/SearchEngine/README.md

 - .size() returns number of elements in trie.

 ## Complexities
-- Insertion (Insert): O(m) - m is the length of the string.
+- Insert: O(m) - m is the length of the string.
 This operation takes time proportional to the length of the inserted string.
-- Deletion (Delete): O(m) - m is the length of the string.
+- Delete: O(m) - m is the length of the string.
 Similar to insertion, the deletion operation also takes time proportional to the length of the deleted string.
-- Search (Search): O(m) - m is the length of the string.
+- Search: O(m) - m is the length of the string.
 Just like insertion and deletion, the search operation requires time proportional to the length of the searched string.
 - Space Complexity: O(n*m) - n is the number of strings, m is the average length of strings.
 This complexity arises because for each letter in each inserted string, a Trie node is created.
 As the number of strings and their lengths increase, the space complexity also increases.

 ## Sample